igrishaev/lambda/README.md

 On each step of this cycle, the framework fetches a new event, processes it with the passed handler and submits the result to AWS.
-Should the handler fail, it catches and exception and reports it as well without interrupt the cycle.
+Should the handler fail, it catches an exception and reports it as well without interrupt the cycle.
 Thus, you don't need to `try/catch` in your handler.

 ### Compile It

 Once you have the code, compile it with GraalVM and Native image.
 The `Makefile` of this repository has all the targets you need.
-You can borrow it with slight changes.
+You can borrow them with slight changes.
 Here are the basic definitions:

 ```make